 In a large pot or Dutch oven, heat the olive oil til shimmery on medium high.
 Add the onion, carrot and mushrooms as they are prepped, stirring to coat with fat.
 Add thyme and salt, let cook until the mushrooms exude all their liquid, about 10 minutes, stirring often.
 Add the hot stock, butternut squash and wild rice.
 Cover and bring to a boil.
 Reduce the heat to maintain a slow simmer, cook until the wild rice is fully cooked, about 30 minutes for native wild rice, 45 – 60 for commercial wild rice.
 (Here’s a photo comparison in more about wild rice but since commercial wild rice is easier to find, chances are, your wild rice is commercial.)

 Stir in the chicken or turkey and warm through.
-Taste and adjust seasoning.
-Stir in the parsley, serve and savor.
+Taste and adjust seasoning, serve and savor.

 The soup keeps for several days but doesn’t freeze well.
 If made a day ahead, more stock may be needed when warming the soup since wild rice tends to soak up the available liquid.